From left, Friends of Marine Park, Friends of TreesSG and Friends of Rail Corridor

 The Friends of the Parks is a ground-led initiative to promote stewardship and responsible use of Singapore's parks.
 The initiative is modelled after the successful Friends of Ubin Network (FUN).
 It was conceived during the SGFuture conversations in January 2016, where participants called for greater community ownership and stewardship of our parks.

-Since its launch in April 2016, the Friends of the Parks initiative has grown to nine communities, each with its unique focus:
+Since its launch in April 2016, the Friends of the Parks initiative has grown to ten communities, each with its unique focus:

-In 2019, the Friends of the Parks – citizen parks engagement initiative was extended to involve communities to take part in the design, development and management of Singapore’s parks and green spaces.
+In 2019, the Friends of the Parks Engagement initiative was extended to involve communities to take part in the design, development and management of Singapore’s parks and green spaces.
 Communities will be invited to co-create more than 50 parks across Singapore over the next five years.

 With this extension, the community will be involved starting from the conceptualisation and design phase to the construction phase, as well as to manage the park after its completion.
 We are also engaging a wider range of stakeholders so that the community can play a larger role in designing and developing parks for fellow Singaporeans.
 Through these efforts, we aim to co-create parks with meaningful facilities that would cater to the community’s needs and lifestyle.